somrajroy/CloudLandingZone/README.md

 # CloudLandingZone

-A `Cloud Landing Zone` is a ready-to-use & pre-configured, secure, and scalable foundation for deploying workloads in Cloud (e.g. AWS/Azure/GCP).
-Like a base camp or office building, it establishes guardrails, governance, automation, and infrastructure (e.g., access controls, networking, policies) to ensure secure, compliant, and efficient cloud adoption from Day 1.
-It enables scalable growth, ensures compliance, accelerates app/data/ML team onboarding, and controls costs, access, and risks.
+A `Cloud Landing Zone` is a pre-configured, secure, and scalable foundation for deploying workloads in AWS, Azure, or GCP.
+Like a base camp or fully equipped office, it provides guardrails for governance, identity, security, networking, and automation, ensuring compliant and efficient cloud adoption from Day 1.
+It accelerates app/data/ML team onboarding, controls costs, and supports scalable growth across diverse workloads.

-A `Cloud Landing Zone` is like building a fully equipped office before inviting employees to work (`digital equivalent of it`).
-It acts as the foundation for deploying workloads securely and at scale.
-It ensures guardrails for governance, identity, security, networking, automation, and compliance are in place before workloads are onboarded. <br/>

-While the specific services, naming conventions, and implementation details differ across CSP's, the fundamental purpose and architectural principles of a cloud landing zone remain consistent: to deliver a secure, compliant, scalable, and well-governed foundation that accelerates cloud adoption and supports diverse workloads.  <br/>

 # Core Elements of a Landing Zone
 These foundational elements apply across all major cloud providers — AWS, Azure, and GCP — ensuring secure, scalable, and consistent cloud adoption: <br/>